Frequently Asked Questions

 The Riverview Farmers Market is held every Sunday (rain or shine) from the first Sunday in May through the Sunday before Thanksgiving in November, from 10 AM to 2 PM.

 Where is the Market Located?

-The Riverview Farmers Market is held at Riverview-Fisk Park (1 Bowers Street, Jersey City, NJ) in the Heights neighborhood.
+In 2021, the Riverview Farmers Market will be held in Riverview-Fisk Park.
+The park’s address is 498 Palisade Ave in the Heights neighborhood.
 It is accessible by bus and via Hudson Bergen Light Rail (9th Street/Congress Street).

 Can I Apply to be a Vendor?

-Our vendor application generally opens in late winter/early Spring (February or March) and is open until mid to late March.
-After this time, applications are accepted for a waiting list slot at the market.
+Our vendor application generally opens in late winter/early Spring (February or March) and is open until the first week of April.
+After this time, applications may be accepted for a waiting list slot at the market, upon request.

 How Many Vendors Do You Have?